 Japanese who lived in the US for 10+ years.
 English language study didn’t really start until enrolling in an intensive ESL program and grad school in the US.

 Went to Japanese daycare 2-3 days a week from 10 months old, and went to Japanese daycare 5 days a week from 14 months old.
 Her 2 year old nursery class had English lesson time with a non-native speaker teacher and several native Japanese assistants.
-Currently homeschooled since April 2020 due to the coronavirus pandemic.
+Homeschooled from April 2020 for about 1 year due to the coronavirus pandemic.
+Currently enrolled in a private Japanese kindergarten.

 Our Bilingual Approach